 I often pack extra veggies in their school lunch boxes that they eat after school so that they aren’t crazy hangry by the time they get to the house.
 This is an easy strategy that has been working well for us.

 Let me know in the comments what your eating routine looks like!
-Do you struggle with coming up with a routine or do you need help coming up with ideas on what to feed your family?
+Do you struggle with coming up with a meal schedule or do you need help coming up with ideas on what to feed your family?